-Australia is bursting with jaw-dropping sights and experiences equal of any the world over.
-On our doorstep is an enviable assortment of mind-boggling natural features, enthralling up-close encounters with marine life, and rare attractions.
+Australia bursts with jaw-dropping sights and experiences equal of any the world over.

-This eye-catching Tassie mountain has been viewed behind the lens more times than a Hollywood film star, and it’s easy to see why.
+This eye-catching Tassie mountain is used to starring in front of the camera, and it’s easy to see why.
 Cradle Mountain’s jagged shape and the rugged landscape that surrounds it create an aura of being among true wilderness.
-A series of walking tracks within Cradle Mountain-Lake St Clair National Park allow you to witness the best of this glorious scenery.

-The Daintree Rainforest is the oldest-surviving tropical rainforest on earth and this humongous region is divine.
-Part of the Wet Tropics of Queensland World Heritage area, the Daintree Rainforest houses an incredible variety of flora and fauna; much of it rare.
+This is the oldest-surviving tropical rainforest on earth, and the humongous region is divine.
+Part of the wider Wet Tropics of Queensland World Heritage area, the Daintree houses an incredible variety of flora and fauna; much of it rare.
 A visit here will leave you feeling as though you’re in another world.

 SA's reputation for producing outstanding wine stretches across the globe, and there’s no better way to appreciate this than being in the heart of the action.
 Wind your way around the cellar-doors of the Barossa, Clare Valley, McLaren Vale, and the Coonawarra and mix incredible views and tranquil environments with delicious wine.

-Could there be a more exhilarating experience than sharing the water with whale sharks?
+Sharing the water with whale sharks is an exhilarating experience.
 The sheer size of these animals is almost unfathomable – up to 18m in length – and their distinctive markings appear painted on.
 Luckily, they don’t consider humans to be particularly tasty.
 Whale sharks reliably congregate around Ningaloo Reef, part of the wider World Heritage-listed Ningaloo Marine Park.

-While its addition to the bucket list might raise some eyebrows, the Museum of Old and New Art (MONA) has quickly emerged as a must-visit attraction.
-Located in Hobart, MONA will shatter any preconceptions that this is just another museum.
+The Museum of Old and New Art (MONA) is firmly entrenched as one of Tasmania’s most popular attractions.
+Located in Hobart, MONA quickly shatters any preconceptions that this is just another museum.
 A series of quirky, thought-provoking, and even confronting displays and exhibits have led to worldwide acclaim.

-An area of exceptional beauty in North West WA, the Kimberley hoards some of the most awe-inspiring natural attractions on earth.
-Marvel at incredible waterfalls, rock formations, gorges, and much more.
-The peculiar Bungle Bungle Range and King George Falls are highlights, while a camel ride at sunset along Broome’s glittering Cable Beach is a bucket list experience within a bucket list destination.
+An area of exceptional beauty in North West WA, the Kimberley features some of the most awe-inspiring natural attractions on earth.
+Marvel at incredible waterfalls, rock formations, gorges, and so much else.
+The peculiar Bungle Bungle Range is among the many highlights.